 An incalculable parade of Benettons came and went, we couldn’t believe our lucks, for that a watch as nice, dependable and fashionable as those were in our family’s reach, continuously, was quite nice.
 I was very lucky, I now understand.
 I opened them and interchanged dials between them.
 I like to see and learn how things work, and those watches were a great and cheap way to find out.
 Swatch were mostly out of the question, as you couldn’t get them in Mexico, only kids with families that went on vacations to El Gabacho (USA) had them and they were the coolest kids around.

 They didn’t last, of course, they weren’t Casios.
 They all ended up in the garbage.
 Lost to what they measure.

 This went on until I got my first real job, with a contract and all.

-There was this new fashion clothing store in town and it was a big deal; fashion, accesible clothing for youngs, beers and papas locas, and they were the only ones that had a diverse G-Shock inventory—other stores had only the basic models—and I promptly got a job there and they were nice enough to give us slaves a discount in all the merchandise, so with my first salary I got two Stargates (called so because they were used in that movie a couple of years earlier than I got them), one red, one yellow, and gave my dad the yellow.
+There was this new fashion clothing store in town and it was a big deal; fashion, accesible clothing for young people, beers and papas locas (to this day, nobody understands why on Earth did a fashion store sold beer and papas locas), and they were the only ones that had a diverse G-Shock inventory —other stores had only the basic models— and I promptly got a job there and they were nice enough to give us slaves a discount in all the merchandise, so with my first salary I got two Stargates (called so because they were used in that movie a couple of years earlier than I got them), one red, one yellow, and gave my dad the yellow.
 That was back in ’96; they still work perfectly.
 We have changed both batteries and straps only once.